 The book said I could change my appearance but I haven’t done it so it was a great time to try it, however to my surprise it only showed their prayers, it wasn’t working!
 Seems as the book was being used by them to summon the trinity, my demands and all I have written before wasn’t there anymore!

 This is fucked up; I should probably have one hour left before sunrise and now I can’t even find my way out of here.
 I need to leave now but how?
-I thought if I can’t change my appearance I might pass as one of them, I was naked as well and their eyes were shut so I could even try and stand beside one of them but where do I hide the book?
+I thought, if I can’t change my appearance I might pass as one of them, I was naked as well and their eyes were shut so I could even try and stand beside one of them but where do I hide the book?

 I crawled to where the flock were, trying to cover the book the best I could, using a small hallway on the side of the podium, that was my way to at least move closer to the entrance.
 I just left the book beside me while I stood in the last line of the followers, but I did feel that that person turned the head to me like knowing I didn’t belong there, but smartly I started praying the same words they did and keeping my eyes as shut as I could, because the truth is I was petrified in fear.

-A while after blending with the crowd, I heard footsteps coming from the entrance… those footsteps stamped the floor, it was something really heavy, thankfully I was facing backwards the entrance but the more I tried to keep my eyes shut, I felt the need to open them again, the trinity that I already knew, the same demons now in flesh.
+A while after blending with the crowd, I heard footsteps coming from the entrance . . . those footsteps stamped the floor, it was something really heavy, thankfully I was facing backward the entrance but the more I tried to keep my eyes shut, I felt the need to open them again, the trinity that I already knew, the same demons now in flesh.

 I heard bothet say,